yhakbar/ya/docs/run.md

     -c, --config <config>    Location of configuration file [default: .config/ya/ya.yml]

 ARGS:
     <arguments>...
-Optional arguments to pass into run command
+Optional arguments to pass into command
 ```

 The run command automates action(s) taken to interact with your project.